awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

    Which adds latency to the process\.
 That said, end users are generally more tolerant of latency when updating data than when retrieving data\.
 There is an inherent sense that updates are more work and thus take longer\.

-**Disadvantages of Write Through**
+The disadvantages of write\-through are as follows:
 + Missing data\.

-  In the case of spinning up a new node, whether due to a node failure or scaling out, there is missing data which continues to be missing until it is added or updated on the database\.
-This can be minimized by implementing [Lazy Loading](#Strategies.LazyLoading) in conjunction with Write Through\.
+  If you spin up a new node, whether due to a node failure or scaling out, there is missing data\.
+This data continues to be missing until it's added or updated on the database\.
+You can minimize this by implementing [lazy loading](#Strategies.LazyLoading) with write\-through\.
 + Cache churn\.

-  Since most data is never read, there can be a lot of data in the cluster that is never read\.
-This is a waste of resources\.
-By [Adding TTL](#Strategies.WithTTL) you can minimize wasted space\.
+  Most data is never read, which is a waste of resources\.
+By [adding a time to live \(TTL\) value](#Strategies.WithTTL), you can minimize wasted space\.

-### Write Through Code<a name="Strategies.WriteThrough.CodeExample"></a>
+### Write\-Through Pseudocode Example<a name="Strategies.WriteThrough.CodeExample"></a>

-The following code is a pseudo code example of write through logic\.
+The following is a pseudocode example of write\-through logic\.

 ```
 // *****************************************